AstuWind/FirstMeeting/README.md

 # FirstMeeting
 first meeting for EP
-Before goning to E. Power company, collect the ideas.
+Before going to E. Power company, collect the ideas.
 ##
 The members are free to present any ideas.